thbeucher/thbeucher.github.io/transformer.md

 ![S](images/S.png)

-3) Last step - Computes our final matrix as the weighted sum of word representation with their attention scores
+3) Last step - Computes our final matrice as the weighted sum of word representation with their attention scores

 ![Vw1](images/Vw1.png)